weihaoysgs/vins-fast/README.md

 </div>

-VINS has been completely reconstructed and rewritten using C++ object-oriented, and supports stero or stero + IMU.
+VINS has been completely reconstructed and rewritten using C++ object-oriented, and supports stereo or stereo + IMU.

 ## Quick Start In Three Minutes :wink: